 It provides coverage for damage or loss to the building and common areas.
 However, regarding plumbing issues within your unit, the question arises: Does strata insurance cover plumbing?

-In this blog post, we will delve into the topic of strata schemes and explore whether they include coverage for plumbing-related problems.
+In this blog post, we will explore whether strata schemes cover plumbing-related problems.
 We will discuss the typical coverage provided by strata insurance policies, the distinction between common property and individual unit coverage, and the factors determining whether plumbing issues are covered.

 By better understanding how strata insurance works about plumbing, you can ensure you have the necessary protection and make informed decisions regarding your property.
 So, if you’re a strata property owner or considering purchasing a strata-titled unit, join us as we unravel the complexities of strata insurance and shed light on its coverage for plumbing issues.